nurmieemeli/CanvasSuite/README.md

 - Stronghold blocking only prevents **new** generation — strongholds in already-generated chunks remain, and the datapack needs one world reload/server restart after first install.
 - Nether portal blocking prevents new portal **creation**; portals that existed before the plugin was installed remain usable.
 - The Vault bridge is synchronous by contract (Vault's API returns plain doubles), so third-party plugins calling it from a region thread may block briefly on uncached (offline-player) balance lookups.
+- Kills are credited via Bukkit's `PlayerDeathEvent#getKiller()`, which is only populated for direct player-vs-player damage — environmental deaths (fall, lava, void, etc.) always count as a death but never as anyone's kill, and any death resets the victim's killstreak regardless of cause.
+- `/statshologram` and the MiniPlaceholders expansions (stats/economy/guild) were verified with a standalone SQL smoke test against a real SQLite engine and a clean `mvn package`, but not against a live FancyHolograms installation or in-game — no CanvasMC server was available in the environment these were built in.

 ---